PayString/paystring-documentation/docs/getting-started-sandbox.md

    - Select **Testnet** or **Mainnet**, depending whether you want to have the address be valid for test currency or real currency.
    - If you want to associate another address to this PayID, click **+** and repeat the process for another address.
 Your PayID can have multiple addresses on multiple networks on the same PayID.
 5. By default, **cURL** is selected on the top right.
 The sandbox constructs the cURL snippet you need to create a user.
 You can also select **JavaScript** to run a script to create a user.
 6. Click **Run**.
-Whether you used cURL or JavaScript, the JSON for the newly created user looks the same.
+Whether you used cURL or JavaScript, the JSON response for the newly created user looks the same.
    ```json
    {
      "payId": "starlight$loisrp.sandbox.payid.org",